Westminster

 Westminster displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Westminster's dwelling structures, as per the latest Census, consisted of 62.9% houses and 37.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Perth metro had 59.6% houses and 40.4% other dwellings.
-Home ownership in Westminster was at 19.1%, with the rest being mortgaged (35.7%) or rented (45.2%).
-The median monthly mortgage repayment was $1,517, below Perth metro's average of $1,950.
-The median weekly rent in Westminster was $330, compared to Perth metro's $350.
-Nationally, Westminster's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Westminster, according to the latest Census evaluation, 62.9% of dwellings were houses while 37.1% consisted of other types such as semi-detached homes, apartments, and 'other' dwellings.
+In contrast, Perth metro had a higher percentage of houses at 77.8%, with 22.1% being other dwellings.
+Home ownership in Westminster was lower at 19.1%, with mortgaged properties making up 35.7% and rented dwellings accounting for 45.2%.
+The median monthly mortgage repayment in the area, as of the latest available data, was $1,517, which is below Perth metro's average of $1,907.
+The median weekly rent figure in Westminster was recorded at $330, compared to Perth metro's $350.
+Nationally, Westminster's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing